ITensor/website/docs/book/index.md

     auto j = i;  //make a copy of i
     Print(j==i); //prints: j==i = true

+Note that neither the name nor size are used to compare indices, only their internal id number (and prime level&mdash;see next section).
+So creating an Index with the same name and size as another Index does not make them compare equal!

 To access the size of an Index, use its `.m()` method

     println("The size of ",i.name()," is ",i.m());